a-molis/cs621-project01/README.txt

 raw_packet_size

 This was tested on vm slices made by USFCA CS support.
 The VMs are running AlmaLinux 9.1 (Lime Lynx) x86_64.
+On this version of AlmaLinux pcap.h is installed with the following command. sudo yum install libpcap-devel